nsrau/azure-docs.it-it/articles/documentdb/documentdb-sdk-node.md

 ### <a name="1.3.0"/>1.3.0</a>

-- Ignorata per riportare il numero di versione in allineamento con altri SDK
+- Saltata per riallineare il numero di versione con altri SDK.

 ### <a name="1.2.2"/>1.2.2</a>